ElektraInitiative/libelektra/doc/help/elektra-error-handling.md

 omitted or transformed to a warning information.
 In some places only the adding of warning information is possible:

-\begin{itemize} \item The main purpose of `kdbClose()` is to free the handle.
+- The main purpose of `kdbClose()` is to free the handle.
 This operation is always successful and is carried out even if some of the resources cannot be freed.
 Therefore, in `kdbClose()`, setting error information is prohibited.
 Warning information is, however, very useful to tell the user the circumstance that some actions during cleanup failed.

-\item Also in `kdbOpen()`, only adding warning information is allowed.
+- Also in `kdbOpen()`, only adding warning information is allowed.
   If `kdbOpen()` is not able to open a plugin, the affected backend will be dropped out.
 The user is certainly interested why that happened.
 But it was decided not to make it an faulty state, because the application might not even access the faulty part of the key hierarchy.
 An exception to this rule is if `kdbOpen()` fails to open the default backend.
   This situation will induce an faulty state.

-\item In `kdbSet()`, the cleaning up of resources involves calling plugins.
+- In `kdbSet()`, the cleaning up of resources involves calling plugins.
 But during this process Elektra is in a faulty state, so only adding of warning information is allowed.
 This ensures that the original error information is passed unchanged to the user.

-\end{itemize}

-On the other hand, any access to the key database can produce
+On the other hand, any access to the key database can produce warning information.
-\emph{warning information}.
 Plugins are allowed to yield warning information at any place and for any reason.
 For example, the storage plugin reading a configuration file with an old syntax, is free to report the circumstance as warning information.
 Warning information is also